Akash101202/Pizaroo/README.md

 # Pizaroo https://pizaroo.vercel.app

-Pizaroo is a dynamic and responsive pizza-ordering application built with the MERN stack.
+Pizaroo is a dynamic and responsive pizza-ordering application built with Advance React Concepts with React-Server-Side-Rendering , Redux-ToolKit and Thunks.
 Users can explore a variety of pizzas, customize their orders, and track their location during delivery.

 ## Features